ASWIN-PAULRAJ/ASWIN-PAULRAJ/README.md

 - 👋 Hi, I’m @ASWIN-PAULRAJ
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Zoho
 - 📫 How to reach me aswinjay250@gmail.com